 I ordered a cup of Küçük Çay at first and exclaimed to the chatty waiter just how much I loved Turkish tea.
 My intention was to wait there for a while until the rain subsided.

 As the torrential downpour continued, I decided that I would have my lunch there also.
 The waiter bought me a cup of “free” apple tea to try alongside my dinner.

 After I finished everything, he bought me another free cup of tea.
 “Oh, thanks!”
 I exclaimed.
 I was a little full but I didn’t want to be rude so I accepted and drank it anyway.

 When I finished, I paid the bill and was shuffling around getting my things ready to leave when he just appeared with another cup of tea.
 “Thanks,” I said, “but I really can’t drink more tea”.

 He looked really sad and forlorn.
 He was like some little kid that doesn’t want to be left behind at the nursery without his mum.

 I realised that he was just trying to get me to stay in the restaurant.
 I thanked him, left, and then went into the supermarket opposite the restaurant to buy some things to take back to my hotel.

 After I left the supermarket, who was standing there waiting for me in the rain?
-Him, the Turkish Tea Pusher.
+He, the Turkish Tea Pusher.

-He offered to walk me back to the metro station and told me he wanted to practise his English (of course you do!).
+He offered to walk me back to the metro station and told me he wanted to practice his English (of course you do!).
 I told him I’d rather walk there by myself.

 Naturally, he just continued walking alongside me anyway.”How about you take me to your hotel room and show me photos of England?” he suggested hopefully.